 Concepts, which do not have more than one of the same attribute with different values in the inferred view (e.g. an attribute of clinical course with a value of acute and an attribute of clinical course with a value of chronic)

+Concepts that do have more than one of the same attribute but with the same values in the inferred view.

-Concepts are concepts childof a Leaf Node and have all the correct Leaf concepts
+Concepts are Leaf Node concepts with one child and have the correct Leaf Concept children.

 Concepts, which are Grades, Scales, Stages, and Scores, where all concepts exist and were consistently modeled

+Note: There can be overlap between B and D, meaning that the same concept can meet the criteria in both B and D but does not have to.